id-unibe-ch/ansible-role-ssh/README.md

 This keyword can be followed by a list of user name patterns, separated by spaces.
 If specified, login is allowed only for user names that match one of the patterns.

+### ssh_allowgroups

+    ssh_allowgroups: []

+This keyword can be followed by a list of group name patterns, separated by spaces.
+If specified, login is allowed only for users whose primary group or supplementary group list matches one of the patterns.
+Only group names are valid; a numerical group ID is not recognized.

 ### ssh_global_known_hosts

     ssh_global_known_hosts: []